 Frequently Asked Questions

 Yes!
 Open Option students typically graduate in the same amount of time as other Iowa State students.
 Open Option helps you learn about yourself and think deeply about what matters to you.
-So, when you do eventually choose a major, you are less likely to change it again.
+So, when you do choose a major, you are less likely to change it again.
 The classes you take while you are an Open Option student will count toward your graduation requirements.

 You will have an advisor who works just with Open Option students.
 Your advisor will help you strategically plan a class schedule around what interests you.
 Be curious and open to exploring possibilities!
 You will also take LAS 101, which will help guide you in actively exploring your academic interests.